JoshuaKoh/async-werewolf/roles.md

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 You have one additional passive power: The first time you are scanned by the Seer, you will NOT be seen as a werewolf.
 However, subsequent Seer scans will reveal the truth, that you are in fact a werewolf.

-## Betrayer
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** No

-You are a villager who possesses no special powers, but your hatred of the village elders means that you'll do anything to change the status quo.
-In this case, that means aligning yourself with the forces of evil and doing all you can to ensure that the Wolf team achieves victory.
-The trouble is, at the start of the game you won't know who your Wolf team allies are, and they won't know who you are, either.

-## Copycat
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** Yes

-Each night, choose a player.
-The first time the Werewolves do not kill (either by choice or because they were blocked), the player you targeted IS killed.
-You try to emulate the Werewolf killings so it will be seen as though the player was killed by the wolves.
-You don't know who the Werewolves are, and they won't know who you are, either.

 ## Cowardly Wolf
 * **TEAM:** Werewolf